For Eternal Hearts: Release

-For Eternal Hearts premiered as the opening film of the 11th Puchon International Fantastic Film Festival, held from July 12–21, 2007.
+For Eternal Hearts premiered as the opening film of the 11th Puchon International Fantastic Film Festival, held from July 12 to 21, 2007.
 From August 9, 2007 it was given a limited theatrical release in South Korea at independent theatre chain Spongehouse, where it received a total of 6,724 admissions nationwide and grossed (as of September 16, 2007) US$45,398.
 The film was later invited to the "Winds of Asia" category of the Tokyo International Film Festival, which opened on October 20, 2007.